cggos/hpc/README.md

 * [General-Purpose Computation on Graphics Hardware](http://gpgpu.org/)

 ## GPU Benchmark

-For the Raspberry Pi GPU benchmark, use the [OpenGL 2.1 test](https://www.geeks3d.com/20160215/raspberry-pi-opengl-2-1-support-tested-with-geexlab-0-9-6-0/) that comes with GeeXLab
+* For the Raspberry Pi GPU benchmark, use the [OpenGL 2.1 test](https://www.geeks3d.com/20160215/raspberry-pi-opengl-2-1-support-tested-with-geexlab-0-9-6-0/) that comes with GeeXLab

+* [msalvaris/gpu_monitor](https://github.com/msalvaris/gpu_monitor): Monitor your GPUs whether they are on a single computer or in a cluster

 ## Platforms